 Probate checklist

-The new online Probate system is extensive, asks a lot of questions that the lawyer has to answer on behalf of the clients, but then it doesn’t give you any sort of summary or downloadable document with all of those questions.
-Perhaps the thing that makes it most difficult though is we don’t have access to a dummy file, that we can simply progress through and read.
-At each page there are required answers, on some pages there are required documents, and in order to progress to the next page (and the next requirement) we have to first answer this page.
+The new online Probate system is extensive.
+It asks a lot of questions that the lawyer has to answer on behalf of the clients, but then it doesn’t give you any sort of summary or downloadable document with all of those questions to put in front of the client.
+However the thing that makes it most difficult is that we can simply progress through and read without completing all of the required parts.
 Plugging in false answers or false documents is risky, what if you forget one?
-Getting the correct document one at a time is janky, and likely more frustrating for the client than it is for you.
 At the moment the delay from filing Probate to getting to the top of the pile is four months, having a wrong document stuck in there could cause a lengthy delay.

-As part of the preparation for the upcoming CPD I have prepared a Word document that consists of all of the questions, answers and documents prompts that you can possibly get when you are submitting an online Probate application.
-This document is 147 pages long and it took my 33 hours to copy and paste everything out of the Probate portal into the document.
-When I began preparing it I apparently had no concept of how long it would take me, or how long the document would be.
-In my mind it would be something that you could print off, and then highlight or write on with a red pen as you went through it to clearly indicate which parts apply to this file.
-I suppose you could print it two pages to a page, and double sided, but that is still 37 double sided pages.
+I have prepared a Word document that consists of all of the questions, answers and documents prompts that you can possibly get when you are submitting an online Probate application as of July 2025.
+This document is 160 pages long and it took my 37 hours to copy and paste everything out of the Probate portal into the document.

-I don’t have to worry about that anymore as I have this checklist.
-I have done a few things to try and make the document more useful for you.
-There is a three page contents at the very end of the document where I have tried to use clear headings, and the headings are also navigation points so you should definitely open your navigation pane when viewing the document in Word.
+I have created this checklist so that lawyers can have all of the requirements, all of the questions that they need to ask their clients at the start.
+I have done a few things to try and make the document more useful for you as it is quite long (currently 162 pages).
+There is a three page contents section at the very end of the document where I have used clear headings, and the headings are also navigation points so you should definitely open your navigation pane when viewing the document in Word.
 You can do that by clicking Ctrl+F.

 If you look at the example of part of a page above, the headings which you can navigate to are in that aqua green colour.
-I have tried to use shading (in blue, green, purple or grey) to make it easier to follow the questions and answers as they flow down the table.
+I have used shading (in blue, green, purple or grey) where relevant to make it easier to follow the questions and answers as they flow down the table.
 You can see that more clearly in the example below.
 I have used these yellow points as navigation instructions, telling the reader which page to go to next.

-I feel that the most useful way to approach this paper would be to have one printed and spiral bound copy that you can read through.
+I feel that the most useful way to approach this paper would be to have one printed and spiral bound copy that you can read through, being the coloured or highlighted version of the document.
 This would allow you to most easily follow along, and you could also make handwritten notes for yourself.
-For experience solicitors we can often guess which part of a matter will be the most complicated, and flick to the relevant part of the checklist to find the requirements for that most complex part.
-As the document is given to you in word format it is alo easy to search the document for particular phrases.
+For experienced solicitors we can often guess which part of a matter will be the most complicated, and flick to the relevant part of the checklist to find the requirements for that most complex part.
+As the document is given to you in word format it is also easy to search the document for particular phrases.

 If you look at the above example you can see that I have also used red shading to indicate that you have reached a stopping point.
 The application cannot proceed this way.
 There are roughly 30 of these application refused stopping points.
 I am working on an index for the document so that you can more easily find them.